sunng87/datafusion-postgres/README.md

         --arrow <arrow-tables>...
 Arrow files to register as table, using syntax `table_name:file_path` --avro <avro-tables>...
 Avro files to register as table, using syntax `table_name:file_path` --csv <csv-tables>...
-CSV files to register as table, using syntax `table_name:file_path` --json <json-tables>...
+CSV files to register as table, using syntax `table_name:file_path` -d, --dir <directory>                Directory to serve, all supported files will be registered as tables --host <host>                    Host address the server listens to, default to 127.0.0.1 [default: 127.0.0.1] --json <json-tables>...
 JSON files to register as table, using syntax `table_name:file_path` --parquet <parquet-tables>...
-Parquet files to register as table, using syntax `table_name:file_path`
+Parquet files to register as table, using syntax `table_name:file_path` -p <port>                            Port the server listens to, default to 5432 [default: 5432]
 ```

 For example, we use this command to host `ETTm1.csv` dataset as table `ettm1`.